 If your home page has not been built with mobile devices in mind, you may be losing a large portion of your potential customers.

-Ian, one of our expert Account Managers, shows how you can use them in the video below:
+Ian, one of our expert Account Managers, shows how you can use the Design screen and build fully responsive and beautiful pages in the video below.

 To improve your home page, consider the following 8 points: